animikii/styleguide/ruby.md

 ## Exceptions

 * Don't rescue `StandardError`, instead, rescue specific exceptions.
-* Feel free to add new exception classes for cases that make sense (i.e. `class OutOfDiskSpaceError < StandardError; end`).
+* Feel free to add new exception classes for cases that make sense (i.e. `OutOfDiskSpaceError = Class.new(StandardError)`).
 Exception class names should be suffixed with `Error` to go along with the convention.

 ## Strings